AOSSIE-Org/CarbonFootprint-Mobile/README.md

 #### Geocoding API key
 Follow these steps to generate the key and add it to keys.js in app/config/keys.js https://developers.google.com/maps/documentation/geocoding/get-api-key

+#### Firebase API key
+Follow these steps to get your firebase API key
+1. Browse console.firebase.google.com
+2. Generate an empty project
+3. Navigate different icons in DEVELOP to get authDomain, databaseUrl, projectID, storageBucket, messagingSenderID and add them to keys.js in app/config/keys.js

 #### Use AVD or a real device
 Create your AVD using "AVD Manager" in Android Studio.
 Choose "Android 6.0 - API Level 23" under Device, and "Intel Atom (x86_64)" under CPU/ABI.